nordlow/memoizer/README.md

 ## Optional

-Assert project-relative reads from only persistent inputs, that is non-modified files with Git status up-to-date:
+Assert that inputs are only project-relative reads from persistent inputs, that is non-modified files (with Git status up-to-date):

 - `--assert-persistent-relative-reads`